-This type of data is organized and easily accessible such as databases and large search indexes.
+This type of data is organised and easily accessible such as databases and large search indexes.
 This type of data is also very fast to retrieve and interrogate for analysis or usage patterns.

 The definition of structured data

-- data is organized in semantic chunks (entities)
+- data is organised in semantic chunks (entities)

 - similar entities are grouped together (relations or classes)